TzurSoffer/LiveDebugger/README.md

 *   Python syntax highlighting via **Pygments**

 *   Autocomplete for **keywords, built-ins, and local/global variables**

+*   Run code at startup for easier debugging

 *   Thread-safe execution of Python code